-AQA GCSE Music 8271

-http://filestore.aqa.org.uk/resources/music/specifications/AQA-8271-SP-2016-V0-1.PDF

-- actively engage in the process of music study in order to develop as effective and independent learners and as critical and reflective thinkers with enquiring minds - develop students' own musical interests and skills including the ability to make music individually and in groups - evaluate students' own and others' music - understand and appreciate a range of different kinds of music
+Course specification and exam board information: This course aims to develop the ability to: AQA GCSE Music 8271 Further details are available from: http://filestore.aqa.org.uk/res ources/music/specifications/A QA-8271-SP-2016-V0-1.PDF actively engage in the process of music study in order to develop as effective and independent learners and as critical and reflective thinkers with enquiring minds develop students' own musical interests and skills including the ability to make music individually and in groups evaluate students' own and others' music understand and appreciate a range of different kinds of music

-Additional information on subject content: Component I Component 2 Component 3 AoSI& either AoS 2, 3 or 4 Solo and group Two compositions performance. (brief and free) AoSI: Western Classical Combined performance Combined running time is 3 Tradition 1650-1910 time is 4 minutes minimum. minutes minimum.
-AoS 2: Popular Music AoS 3: Traditional Music Highest level of demand is AoS 4: Western Classical Grade 5 standard or above.
-Tradition since 1910
+Additional information on subject content: Component I AoS1& either AoS 2, 3 or 4 Component 2 Solo and group performance.
+Component 3 Two compositions (brief and free) AoSI : Western Classical Tradition 1650-1910 AoS 2 : Popular Music Combined performance time is 4 minutes minimum.
+Combined running time is 3 minutes minimum.
+AoS 3 : Traditional Music AoS 4 : Western Classical Tradition since 1910 Highest level of demand is Grade 5 standard or above.